-To have the type language double up as a proof language for higher-order predicate logic, we add dependent product kind $\Pi t: \kappa_1.\kappa_2$, which subsumes the arrow kind $\kappa_1 \rightarrow \kappa_2$; we also add kind-level functions to represent predicates.
+To have the type language double up as a proof language for higher-order predicate logic, we add dependent product kind $\Pi t: \kappa_1. \kappa_2$ , which subsumes the arrow kind $\kappa_1 \to \kappa_2$ ; we also add kind-level functions to represent predicates.
 Thus the type language naturally becomes the calculus of inductive constructions [Paulin-Mohring 1993].

-2.6 Proof-preserving compilation
+2.6 Proof-Preserving Compilation

-Even with a proof system integrated into our intermediate languages, we still have to make sure that they can be CPS- and closure-converted down to lowlevel languages.
+Even with a proof system integrated into our intermediate languages, we still have to make sure that they can be CPS- and closure-converted down to low-level languages.
 These transformations should preserve proofs represented in the type system; in fact, they should not traverse the proofs at all since doing so is impractical with large proof libraries.

 These challenges are nontrivial but the way we set up our type system makes it easier to solve them.
-First, because our type language does not depend on the computation language, we do not have the difficulties involved in CPSconverting dependently typed λ -calculi [Barthe et al. 1999].
-Second, all our intermediate languages share the same type language, thus also the same proof library; this is possible because the Ω kind (and the associated types) for each intermediate language is just a regular inductive definition.
+First, because our type language does not depend on the computation language, we do not have the difficulties involved in CPS-converting dependently typed $\lambda$ -calculi [Barthe et al. 1999].
+Second, all our intermediate languages share the same type language, thus also the same proof library; this is possible because the $\Omega$ kind (and the associated types) for each intermediate language is just a regular inductive definition.